notcarlton/JiayiBlue/README.md

-# Project Fusion
+# Jiayi Blue
-Project Fusion is an internal/external utility mod for Minecraft: Bedrock Edition.
+Internal/External utility mod for Minecraft: Bedrock Edition.

 Memory and ClickGUI is handled externally and in-game rendering (like ESP) is handled internally.